Coves and cats: The best things to do in Hydra, Greece

 How to get to Hydra

-Hydra is easy to reach by ferry from Athens, which takes 1 hour 10 minutes to 2 hours each way.
-Ferries for Hydra depart from Gate E8 at Athens’ Piraeus port, which you can reach by metro, bus, train or taxi from Athens airport or city centre.
-Or you can pre-book a either a small group transfer* or a private transfer* with an English-speaking driver to Piraeus.
+Hydra is easy to reach by ferry from Athens.
+Ferries depart from Gate E8 at Athens’ Piraeus port, which you can reach by metro, bus, train or taxi from Athens airport or city centre.
+Or you can pre-book a small group transfer* or a private transfer* to Piraeus.

 The Aero Highspeed in Hydra